Scotland national football team: Colours

+Crest

 The current version of the crest is a roundel similar to the crest used from 1961 to 1988 enclosing a shield, with "Scotland" written on the top and "Est 1873" on the bottom.
 In the shield background there are 11 thistles, representing the national flower of Scotland, in addition to the lion rampant.
 Since 2005, the SFA have supported the use of Scottish Gaelic on the national team's strip in recognition of the language's status in Scotland.